ingo/ingo.github.io/_recipes/crispy_roasted_potatoes.md

 time: 1 hour 10 minutes
 title: Crispy Roasted Potatoes
 ---

+A perfect side dish or a meal on its own.
 This recipe for crispy roasted potatoes, or "roasties" as they're known in England, came from a time of change and transition.
 Despite the ups and downs of life, the comforting ritual of making these roasties remained a constant.
 Now, they're a beloved dish shared at potlucks and Friendsgiving dinners, a testament to the enduring power of good food and the memories we make while preparing it.

 ### Ingredients